FluffyCorleone/BattleTank/README.md

 # BattleTank
-A simple open-world game with AI and advanced controls.
+A simple open-world tank game with AI and advanced controls.